 Figures were taken from the World Health Organisation (WHO)

-While every method of birth control can theoretically fail (even sterilisation procedures have been known to reverse), using contraception can drastically reduce the chance of an unwanted pregnancy.
+While every method of birth control can theoretically fail (even sterilisation procedures have been known to reverse, though this is very rare), using contraception can drastically reduce the chance of an unwanted pregnancy.
 Choosing the option that best fits your needs, and even combining contraceptive methods will increase the overall effectiveness.
-For example using a male condom and the birth control pill will significantly reduce the average fail rate.
+For example using a male condom and the birth control pill will significantly reduce the overall failure rate.

 Nonetheless, contraception can fail even under correct use and guidance.
 If you fear that your birth control method has failed, here are a couple of suggestions on what you can do.